SparrowSurya/calc/README.md

 </div>

 This project aims to make a simple calculator app.
-It also aims to make it better and better with no complexity.
+It also aims to make it better with no complexity.
-The project discourage use of any external dependency for calcualtor other than maintenance ones.
+The project discourage use of any external dependency (mostly).
+External tools for maintenance are acceptable.

 **WORK IN PROGRESS**